Note

 Problem setting startingDirectory

-If your settings are correct, you may be running a startup script that sets the starting directory of your terminal separately.
+If your settings are correct, you might be running a startup script that sets the starting directory of your terminal separately.
 For example, PowerShell has its own separate concept of profiles.
-If you are changing your starting directory there, it will take precedence over the setting defined in Windows Terminal.
+If you change your starting directory in a PowerShell profile, it takes precedence over the setting defined in Windows Terminal.

-Alternatively, if you are running a script using the commandline profile setting, it may be that you are setting the location there.
-Similar to PowerShell profiles, your commands there take precedence over the startingDirectory profile setting.
+Alternatively, if you run a script by using the commandline profile setting, you might be setting the location in that script.
+Similar to PowerShell profiles, your commands in the script take precedence over the startingDirectory profile setting.

 The purpose of startingDirectory is to launch a new Windows Terminal instance in the given directory.
-If the terminal runs any code that changes its directory, that may be a good place to take a look.
+If the terminal runs any code that changes its directory, check that code.

-If you are using a German keyboard layout, you may run into this problem.
+If you use a German keyboard layout, you might run into this problem.
 Ctrl+= gets deserialized as Ctrl+Shift+0 if your main keyboard layout is set to German.
-This is the correct mapping for German keyboards.
+This mapping is correct for German keyboards.

 More importantly, the app never receives the Ctrl+Shift+0 keystroke.
-This is because Ctrl+Shift+0 is reserved by Windows if you have multiple keyboard layouts active.
+This issue happens because Windows reserves Ctrl+Shift+0 if you have multiple keyboard layouts active.

-If you would like to disable this feature in order for Ctrl+= to work properly, follow the instructions for "Change Hotkeys to Switch Keyboard Layout in Windows 10" in this blog post.
+If you want to disable this feature so that Ctrl+= works properly, follow the instructions for "Change Hotkeys to Switch Keyboard Layout in Windows 10" in this blog post.

 Change the 'Switch Keyboard Layout' option to 'Not Assigned' (or off of Ctrl+Shift), then select OK and then Apply.
 Ctrl+Shift+0 should now work as a key binding and is passed through to the terminal.